LaravelDaily/Awesome-Laravel-PHP-Examples/README.md

 - [Tighten: Built with Laravel: A curated catalog of organizations using Laravel](https://builtwithlaravel.com/)
 - [Laravel Daily: 10 Large Open-Source Projects Built with Laravel](https://laraveldaily.com/post/large-laravel-open-source-projects)
 - [KrishaWeb: Best Use Cases for Custom Laravel Web Development In 2025](https://www.krishaweb.com/blog/best-laravel-web-development-use-cases-to-explore/)

+---

+You know more stories about Laravel/PHP in bigger projects?
+Contribute a Pull Request or email me povilas@laraveldaily.com